 Dr. Stone posts a poem every week – they appear under the Weekly Poems button to your right.
-They will be retained there for a month and then archived under the heading corresponding to their main themes.
+They will be retained there for a month and then some few will be archived under headings corresponding to their main themes.
 You may comment on the poems during their month of posting; once archived, comments are more difficult.
 If you feel compelled to contact Dr. Stone for other reasons click on the contact button to the right.
 Your comment may populate on the Archives page – so be it.
 Remember, though, that comments may be visible to the public (at the good doctor’s discretion), so don’t be scatological!

 How about Honors and Awards?